 REQUIRED:

-Georgios Stroulios: These protocols aim to provide robust and reproducible model systems to perform orientation-specific studies of the intestinal epithelium.
+Martin Stahl: These protocols aim to provide robust and reproducible model systems to perform orientation-specific studies of the intestinal epithelium.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.

-Georgios Stroulios: Apical out organoids can be generated in high numbers and hold promise for high throughput screening.
+Fisal Elstone: Apical out organoids can be generated in high numbers and hold promise for high throughput screening.
 Monolayers are easier to be manipulated and offer access to both apical and basal sides.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.